davidamichelson/DIV6700/schedule.md

 - McGuckin, John.
 "Chapter 11, The Formation of Liturgy."
 In *The Path of Christianity: The First Thousand Years*, 691-717.
 Downers Grove, IL: IVP Academic, 2017. *(VLC)*

-### Wednesday, September 21: Scripture
+### Wednesday, September 20: Scripture
 *Primary Sources*

 - “The Muratorian Canon” In Bart Ehrman, ed., *Lost Scriptures: Books That Did Not Make It into the New Testament*, 331-333.
 New York: Oxford University Press, 2003. *(VLC)*

-### Thursday, September 22: Discussion

 *Assignments*

-- *Florilegium II* is due on Brightspace by 8 AM Central Time.
+- *Florilegium 3* is due on Brightspace by 9 PM Central Time.
 Please also bring a paper copy to class.
+Please pick one of these two questions.

 1. Egeria's descriptions of the liturgy follows patterns which perhaps indicate what she found most interesting or theologically meaningful.
 What are some of the patterns she observes with regard to the time, the day, the seasons, and the physical location of the liturgies she participates in?
 How do these patterns connect to biblical texts and theological themes of salvation and ressurection in the liturgies she describes?
 2. According to Cyril, how are the mysteries of Baptism and the Eucharist a form of access to heavenly things?

+### Thursday, September 21: Discussion

 ## Week 6: Christianity and Empire

-### Monday, September 26: Lecture on Christianity and Empire
+### Monday, September 25: Lecture on Christianity and Empire

 *Primary Sources*